24cse-deepika/DayForge/README.md

 # DayForge

-> An intelligent task scheduling engine that automatically builds your weekly plan — respecting deadlines, priorities, dependencies, and your personal time blocks.
+An intelligent task scheduling engine that builds your weekly plan automatically — respecting deadlines, priorities, dependencies, and your personal time blocks.

-DayForge is a scheduling engine built from scratch in vanilla JavaScript, designed for students and professionals who need more than a to-do list.
-It doesn't just store tasks — it thinks about when and how to fit them into your life.
+**Stack:** Vanilla JavaScript · Node.js · Express.js · express-validator · helmet · cors · uuid · node:test
+**Tests:** 62 unit tests, all passing
+**Status:** Engine complete · Backend API complete · Frontend (React) in progress

 ---

 ## What It Does

-You give DayForge your tasks (with deadlines, priorities, durations, and dependencies) and your blocked time (sleep, classes, breaks).
-It figures out the best schedule for the week — automatically.
+You give DayForge your tasks (deadlines, priorities, durations, dependencies) and your blocked time (sleep, classes, breaks).
+It produces the optimal schedule for your week — automatically.

 - Tasks with tighter deadlines get scheduled first
 - Splittable tasks are broken into sessions that fit available windows
-- Tasks that depend on other tasks wait until their prerequisites are done
+- Dependent tasks wait until their prerequisites complete
-- If your normal time isn't enough, it can use soft-blocked time (naps, breaks) as a fallback
+- If hard free time is insufficient, soft-blocked time (breaks, naps) is used as fallback
-- Tasks that genuinely can't fit before their deadline are flagged — not silently skipped
+- Tasks that genuinely cannot fit before their deadline are flagged with a reason — never silently skipped

 ---